pnayak/dropwizard-spring-annotations/README.md

 Dropwizard with Spring Annotations
 ==================================

 This project provides support for integrating Spring with Dropwizard using annotations (i.e. no Spring XML configuration required).
+As of now, it supports Dropwizard 0.6+.

 It was inspired and originally cloned+mirrored from Jared Stehler's dropwizard-guice library - https://github.com/jaredstehler/dropwizard-guice.
 Like dropwizard-guice, it uses classpath scanning courtesy of the Reflections project to discover Dropwizard objects (Resources, HealthChecks, Tasks and Managed) to install into the Dropwizard environment upon service start.